naomischlosser/individual-challenges/bank-tech-test/README.md

 ```

 ## Assumptions
+* The credit/debit only takes two decimals
 * The date only takes strings in a DD/MM/YYYY or DD-MM-YYYY format
 * The function printStatement() prints the transactions as entered in reverse
-* The function printStatement() can only run once in the same node session

 ## Classes and functions
 ```javascript